Mein Kampf by Adolf Hitler

 Details about the picture: –

 My rating: 3/5 Stars.
-Considering what he says about Jews and black people, I should give it a star, but, also considering its importance in World history, I should give it 5.
+Considering what he says about Jews and black people, I should give it a star (as in I can’t give none), but, also considering its importance in World history, I should give it 5.
 I settled for the middle 3 stars.